jaouahbi/OMCircularProgress/README.md

 ## CocoaPods Installation

-> Add pod 'OMCircularProgressView' to your Podfile
+> No, sorry

 * * *

 ## Credits

-OMCircularProgressView is owned and maintained by the [Jorge Ouahbi](https://twitter.com/JorgeOuahbi).
+OMCircularProgressView is owned and maintained by the [Jorge Ouahbi](https://github.com/jaouahbi).

 ## License